 1. Individuals and society determine moral standards.

 The problem with #1 is that it is entirely subjective, ultimately based on opinion.
-For example, Society-A decides that murdering other humans is always morally bad.
+As such, Society-A decides that murdering other humans is always morally bad.
 So, what?
 Society-B decides that murder is morally good as long as it benefits them.
 Without an objective moral standard outside of opinion, Society-A cannot tell B that murdering them is morally wrong.
 It is all opinion.
+[Point of note: murder and killing are not the same.
+Murder is the immoral, unlawful killing of a human being.
+Certain killings under certain circumstances can be both moral and legal as in self-defense, law enforcement, or morally necessary warfare.]

 Therefore, we can assert the following proposition:

-1. If objective moral standards exist, then a Creator (God) outside of us must exist who established such moral standards.
+1. If objective moral standards exist, then a moral Creator (God) outside of us must exist who established such moral standards.

 2. Objective moral standards do exist.